Portland cement: EN 197 norm

-Constituents that are permitted in Portland-composite cements are artificial pozzolans (blast furnace slag (in fact a latent hydraulic binder), silica fume, and fly ashes), or natural pozzolans (siliceous or siliceous aluminous materials such as volcanic ash glasses, calcined clays and shale).
+Constituents that are permitted in Portland-composite cements are artificial pozzolans (blast furnace slag (a latent hydraulic binder), silica fume, and fly ashes), or natural pozzolans (siliceous or siliceous aluminous materials such as volcanic ash glasses, calcined clays and shale).

 CSA A3000-08

 The Canadian standards describe six main classes of cement, four of which can also be supplied as a blend containing ground limestone (denoted by a suffix 'L' in the class names).